skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * Use a 4-bit DIP switch to do the same with the remaining 3 addresses, note that the \\(V_{cc}\\) and pull-down resistors are swapped to other side and the top switch should be left unused.
 * Set the address and data contents before hand (i.e. with jumperwires to \\(V_{cc}\\) or ground)
 * Make an RC circuit where one of the legs of the capcitor is connected to one of the terminals of a push button and to a pull-up resistor, and the other leg with the \\(\overline{WE}\\) pin.
 Set the other terminal of the button to ground.
+* Then you can store data by setting the address with the DIP switches and the contents with the I/O jumperwires before pressing the pushbutton, then press the pushbutton to save.

+#### Tinkercad

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/BA12Z7gQ4P0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * Alternatively, check how to build an [Arduino EEPROM programmer]({{ site.url }}/arduino/2021/08/03/eeprom.html)